MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Walking/index2.md

-# H SDD - Walking
+# H SDD - Walking Part 2

 ## Task

 Create a modular program to record how far someone has walked over a four week period.
-The app will calculate the total distance, and the average distance walked to 1 decimal point.
+The program will calculate the total distance, and the average distance walked to 1 decimal point.

 The data and the results will be written to the file `walking.txt`.